AnthonyAnise/homebridge-unifi-occupancy-sensor/README.md

-# Homebridge UniFi Occupancy Sensor
+# Homebridge Edgemax Occupancy Sensor

-This Homebridge plugin will provide an occupancy sensor accessory to HomeKit based on the devices connected to WiFi access points managed by a [UniFi Controller](https://www.ubnt.com/download/unifi).
+This Homebridge plugin will provide an occupancy sensor accessory to HomeKit based on the devices connected to a Ubiquiti Edgemax Router.

-The plugin connects to the UniFi Controller event web socket to get instant notifications of connecting devices - which can then be used to trigger HomeKit actions like turning on the lights.
+The plugin connects to the Edgemax Router over ssh to get device status.

 ## Requirements